-The whole point of showing a tenant the EPC is so that they can decide if they can afford the fuel bills, what would be the point in giving them the EPC after they have signed up?
-Unless you want to risk your Section 21 and be a test case, show it before you sign the tenant up and get proof that you did.
+The whole point of showing a tenant the EPC is so that they can decide if they can afford the energy bills, what would be the point in giving them the EPC after they have signed up?
+Unless you want to risk your Section 21 and be a test case, provide a copy before you sign the tenant up and get proof that you did.

 Gas Safety Certificate

 Under gas regulation 36(6)), landlords should ensure that:

 (a) a copy of the record made pursuant to the requirements of paragraph (3)(c) above is given to each existing tenant of premises to which the record relates within 28 days of the date of the check; and

 (b) a copy of the last record made in respect of each appliance or flue is given to any new tenant of premises to which the record relates before that tenant occupies those premises.